dfkaye/simplegraph/README.md

 __sort()__

-[16 DEC 2013] -- `sort()` uses `visitor` internally, and returns an array of ids found from the current graph being 'sorted' in depth-first order.
+`sort()` uses `visitor` internally, and returns an array of ids found from the current graph being 'sorted' in depth-first order.

-Call sort() on any graph element to retrieve the topo-sort for that element's subgraph.
+Call `sort()` on any graph element to retrieve the topo-sort for that element's subgraph.

     var main = simplegraph('main');